deckhouse/sds-node-configurator/docs/FAQ.md

 Module functionality when using other kernels or distributions is possible but not guaranteed.
 {{< /alert >}}

-## BlockDevice and LVMVolumeGroup resources are not created in the cluster
+## Why are BlockDevice and LVMVolumeGroup resources not created in the cluster?

 - [BlockDevice](./cr.html#blockdevice) resources may not be created if devices do not pass controller filtering.
 Ensure that devices meet the [requirements](./resources.html#controller-requirements-for-devices).